Table of Contents

 You may hear professional cricketers talk about ‘range hitting.’
 This is a specific technique that is used in practise and can subsequently help batters in a match situation out on the field.
 Range hitting simply involves receiving a ball, tossed gently into the batsman’s arc and then looking to hit it as far as you can.

-This can help with hand and eye coordination: Batsmen can also set a bowling machine to send deliveries down that would suit a six hit.
+This can help with one of the basic skills of a batsman: hand and eye coordination.
+Batsmen can also set a bowling machine to send deliveries down that would suit a six hit.
 They could also ask bowlers to deliver similar balls to them in the nets but they may be reluctant to do this as it could affect the bowlers’ rhythm moving into a match situation.

 The Longest Sixes in Cricket